jasonjoh/dotnet-tutorial/README.md

         }
     }

 If you run the app now, you won't see much of a change.
 It still just displays the access token.
-The difference is we're displaying it from the Inbox action, which verifies that we succeeded in passing the token via the `Session`.
-Let's put it to use.
+The difference is we're displaying it from the Inbox action, which verifies that we succeeded in passing the token via the `Session`, and we're also displaying the user's email.
+Let's put these values to use.

 Update the `Inbox` function with the following code.